DataLab-Platform/DataLab/doc/features/general/plugins.rst

 - The `plugins` directory in the same folder as the `DataLab` executable in case of a standalone installation.

-- The `plugins` directory in the `cdlapp` package in case for internal plugins only (i.e. it is not recommended to put your own plugins there).
+- The `plugins` directory in the `cdl` package in case for internal plugins only (i.e. it is not recommended to put your own plugins there).